Cloud

 kubectl rollout restart deployments/sourcegraph-frontend

-FAQ: Do you support custom domain?
+FAQ: Do you support custom domains?

 Yes.
 Learn more about custom domain support.